Empowering people to nurture their voices.

 Born and raised in New York City, I’m one of five children and the daughter of a writer.
-I came of age steeped in the book world.
-I pursued publishing right out of college because of my life-long inspiration from the power of narrative to transform.
+I came of age steeped in the book world and storytelling was the currency of my childhood.

-In 2002 I began my career in the heart of investigative journalism at The Nation magazine, founded by abolitionists and the oldest weekly magazine in the United States.
+In 2002 I began my career in the heart of investigative journalism at The Nation magazine.
 It was post-9/11 New York, and as the first web intern I got to cover anti-war protests and protests of corporate corruption and help edit the online magazine.
 I moved on to spend eight and a half years as a publicist and editor at Vintage and Anchor Books, the paperback division of the Knopf Doubleday Publishing Group at what is now Penguin Random House, LLC.
 There I built a foundation in publishing by working with the some of the best minds in the industry.
-I promoted hundreds of award-winning and bestselling authors, including Bill Clinton, Dani Shapiro, Oliver Sacks, Andrew Solomon, Chimamanda Ngozi Adichie, and Mary Gaitskill.
+I promoted hundreds of award-winning and bestselling authors, including Dani Shapiro, Dr. Andrew Weil, Chimamanda Ngozi Adichie, and Mary Gaitskill.
 I learned how to weave books into the cultural conversation through high-profile publicity campaigns, even as I slowly witnessed the shrinking space for traditional publishing in book review pages and through author tours.
 After working at Random House, I moved on to join Jane Friedman’s innovative ebook company Open Road Integrated Media, where I had a front-row seat to the digital revolution in publishing and saw firsthand the dizzying array of new opportunities and challenges that writers faced.

 Alongside my publishing career, I became a committed yoga student.
 In this practice, I experienced subtler forms of storytelling—the stories we hold in our bodies.
 I fell in love with yoga when I was struggling with acute depression in college.
-In my first class, I entered a back-bending posture called “Upward Facing Bow” and felt relief and hope for the first time in many months.
+In my first class, I entered a back-bending posture and felt relief and hope for the first time in many months.
 I was hooked.
 I completed a 500-hour YogaWorks Teacher Training in 2014 and discovered the profound healing power of restorative yoga.
-I continued to study with Jillian Pransky and received certifications in restorative and therapeutic yoga.
-Motivated by my healing journey and my dedication to promoting stories, I partnered with the Kripalu Center for Yoga and Health to create the debut annual Narrative Medicine Program in 2016.
+I continued to study with Jillian Pransky and received certifications in restorative and therapeutic yoga as well as in trauma informed yoga with Exhale to Inhale.
+Motivated by my healing journey and my dedication to promoting stories, I created The Narrative Healing in 2016, a program that combines meditation, yoga, and writing to help writers (re)connect to their bodies, and feel empowered to launch their work into the world.
+I offer personalized holistic literary coaching, as well as group workshops, courses, immersions through the Kripalu Center for Yoga and Health, Wesleyan University, and The Authors Guild.